-You are likely to have more zucchini and summer squash lying around than you know what to do with, and fall can bring a bumper crop of winter squash varieties.
-Luckily, grilling is a quick and easy way to add great flavor and cook squash that even the kids will like.
+When summer rolls around, you are likely to have more zucchini and summer squash lying around than you know what to do with.
+Fall can bring a bumper crop of winter squash varieties.
+Luckily, grilling is a quick and easy way to add great flavor and cook squash without a lot of prep work.
 Squash will be delicious when seasoned lightly with herbs and olive oil and grilled until it has good grill marks.
-The grill adds smoky flavor and you'll be able to sneak some essential nutrients onto the plate.
+The grill adds a smoky flavor and you'll be able to sneak some essential nutrients onto the plate.

 Selecting Squash for Grilling